scaladus/opinionated-scala/README.md

 case classes are „java-DTOs“.
 They must never contain state or interact with other components in any way.
 The only thing that is allowed are „convenience“ methods that use only data from inside of the case class (and no additional data).
 The reason here is, that Plain-Data classes should only ever be coupled with classes that they existentially depend on.
-In the example: Urls can exists in a world without anything like users, so don't couple Urls to their existence.
+In the example: Urls can exists in a world without anything like users, so don't couple Urls to the fact that there exists a thing like a user.

 Examples:
 final case class Url(host: String, port: Int) {